Facebook

 You might have heard of rawdogging before but, no, this has no relation to the mile high club.

 You’re on Girls Who Travel but in the world of boys who travel, there’s a recent phenomenon among men where they “rawdog a flight.”
 This isn’t just about choosing the cheapest airline or refusing to check a bag; it’s about boldly boarding the plane without any of the basic comforts or tools that make a flight bearable.
-This phenomenon has come to be known as “rawdogging” a flight — flying with nothing but the clothes on your back and the blind confidence that you’ll be fine for the next few hours.
+This phenomenon has come to be known as “rawdogging” a flight which means flying with nothing but the clothes on your back and the blind confidence that you’ll be fine for the next few hours.
 No neck pillow, no headphones, no snacks, no plan.
 Just you and your bad decisions.

 In my humble opinion, rawdogging a flight is not a good idea.
 Not only does it reveal a lack of foresight and understanding of air travel, but it also ignores basic science.
 Join in me this lighthearted dig at why this “tough guy” act is both ridiculous and counterproductive.